A command line utility for joining MP3 files.

 MP3Cat is a simple command line utility for concatenating MP3 files without re-encoding.

 Pre-built binaries are hosted on Github.
 The latest version is 4.1.0.

-mp3cat --help to view the application's command line help:
+mp3cat --help to view the command line help:

-Usage: mp3cat [FLAGS] [OPTIONS] [ARGUMENTS] This tool concatenates MP3 files without re-encoding.
+Usage: mp3cat [files] This tool concatenates MP3 files without re-encoding.
 Arguments: [files] List of files to merge.
 Options: -d, --dir <path> Directory of files to merge. -o, --out <path> Output filepath.
 Flags: -f, --force Overwrite an existing output file. -h, --help Display this help text and exit. -q, --quiet Run in quiet mode. -v, --version Display the version number.

-Files to be joined can be specified as a list of filenames:
+You can specify the input as a list of filenames:

 $ mp3cat one.mp3 two.mp3 three.mp3

 Alternatively, you can specify an entire directory of